cajuncoding/SqlBulkHelpers/README.md

   - The Performance improvements are DRAMATIC!
 - Provides enhanced support for ORM (e.g. Dapper, LINQ, etc.) based inserts/updates with the SqlBulkCopy API by automatically mapping to/from your data model.
   - Includees support for annotation/attribute mappings from Dapper, LINQ, RepoDB, or the `SqlBulkColumn` & `SqlBulkTable` attributes provided by the library.
-- Provides support for Database Tables that utilize an Identity Id column as the Primary Key;.
+- Provides support for Database Tables that utilize an Identity Id column (often used as the Primary Key).
-  - SQL Server Identity columns are populated on the server and retrieving the values has always been complex, but is now trivialized.
+  - SQL Server Identity column values are populated on the server and retrieving the values has always been complex, but is now trivialized.
-  - It dynamically retrieves the new Identity column value and populates them back into the data Models/Objects provided so your insert will result in your models `automagically` having their PKey (Identity) populated!
+  - The library dynamically retrieves the new Identity column value and populates them back into the data Models/Objects provided so your insert will result in your models `automagically` having the Identity value from the SQL Server `insert` populated!

-The `SqlBulkCopy API`, provided by Microsoft, offers **fantastic performance benefits**, but retrieving the Identity values for Primary Keys that are auto-generated is not a default capability.
+The `SqlBulkCopy API`, provided by Microsoft, offers **fantastic performance benefits**, but retrieving the Identity values that are auto-generated from the server is not a default capability.
 And as it turns out, this is not a trivial task despite the significant benefits it provides for developers.

-However, a critical reason for developing this library was to oroviding support for tables with `Identity` column` as the Primary Key is .
-There is alot of good information on Stack Overflow and other web resources that provide various levels of help for this kind of functionality, but there are few (if any) fully developed solutions to really help others find an efficient way to do this end-to-end.
-To my knowledge RepoDB is the only ORM that provides this, so if you are using any other ORM such as Dapper, then this library can be used in combination!
+However, a critical reason for developing this library was to provide support for tables with `Identity` column values.
+There is alot of good information on Stack
+Overflow and other web resources that provide various levels of help for this kind of functionality, but there are few (if any) fully developed solutions to really help others find an efficient way to do this end-to-end.
+To my knowledge `RepoDB` is the only lightweight/low-level ORM that provides this, so if you are using any other ORM such as Dapper, then this library can be used in combination!

 ### Example Usage for Bulk Insert or Update:
 ```csharp